sy77777en/video_annotation_folk/labels_markdown/cam_setup/subject_framing/index.md

 <h3>📖 Definition:</h3>
-Does the video contain multiple subjects or multiple groups of subjects?
+Are there multiple distinct groups of subjects or more than two salient subjects shown in the video?

 <details>
 <summary><h4> Question (Definition)</h4></summary>